Grattan massacre: Events

-By the time the detachment reached the encampment, Auguste was intoxicated from drinking along the way, as he feared the encounter.
+By the time the detachment reached the encampment, the interpreter Auguste was intoxicated from drinking along the way, as he feared the encounter.
 Grattan broke his bottle and scolded him.
-Auguste was not well liked by the Sioux; he spoke only broken Dakota, and had little grasp of other dialects.
+Auguste was not well liked by the Sioux; he spoke only broken Dakota and had little grasp of other dialects.
 As they entered the encampment, he began to taunt the Sioux, calling their warriors women, and saying the soldiers were not there to talk, but to kill them all.
 James Bordeaux, who owned the nearby trading post and observed the encounter, later recounted Auguste's comments.

 Historians estimate the encampment had some 1,200 warriors among the total 4,800 population.
 According to Bordeaux, Lt.
-Grattan began to realize the risk.
-He stopped to discuss the situation with the trader.
+Grattan began to realize the risk and stopped to discuss the situation with the trader.
 Bordeaux advised him to talk directly with Conquering Bear and let him handle the situation.
 Grattan seemed to understand and continued on into the encampment.
 Going first to the lodge of High Forehead, he ordered him to surrender to the US forces.
 High Forehead said he would die first.

 Grattan went to Conquering Bear, saying the Sioux should arrest the guilty party and turn him over.
 Conquering Bear refused but tried to negotiate, offering a horse as compensation for the cow.
 Bordeaux reportedly said the interpreter Auguste taunted the Sioux, and failed to fully or accurately translate Conquering Bear and Grattan's comments, as there seemed to be confusion between them.
 Conquering Bear asked for the trader Bordeaux to act as interpreter, as the Sioux trusted him and his language ability.
 Called by the Sioux, Bordeaux rode to the meeting place; later he said he could see the situation was out of hand.
 As Grattan pressed Conquering Bear, numerous Sioux warriors moved into flanking positions around the soldiers.
 Bordeaux returned to the trading post, where he told associates to arm themselves, as a fight was brewing.

 Ending the discussion, Grattan began walking back to his column.
 A nervous soldier fired his gun, shooting a Sioux.
 The warriors started shooting arrows while leaders tried to take control.
 Conquering Bear was mortally wounded and died nine days later near the Niobrara River.
-The Sioux warriors quickly killed Grattan, 11 of his men, and the interpreter.
-A group of some 18 soldiers retreated on foot trying to reach some rocks for defense, but they were cut off and killed by warriors led by Red Cloud, a rising war chief within the Sioux.
-One soldier survived the massacre but later died of his wounds.
+The Sichangu Sioux warriors, led by Spotted Tail, then a rising war chief within their people, quickly killed Grattan, 11 of his men, and the interpreter.
+A group of some 18 soldiers retreated on foot trying to reach some rocks for defense, but they were cut off and killed by overcoming warriors led by Red Cloud, a rising war chief within the Oglala Sioux.
+One of Grattan's soldiers survived the immediate situation but later died of his wounds.

 Conquering Bear was the only Lakota who was killed.
-The Sioux spared Bordeaux, both because he was married to a Brulé Sioux woman, and he had a friendly relationship with the tribes.
+The Sioux spared Bordeaux, both because he was married to a Sichangu Sioux woman and because he had a friendly relationship with the tribes.